Praise and a cage

 (18.02.2005)

-"You ask yourself who'll watch for me, a solitary voice to speak out and set me free - I hate to say it, I hate to say it but it's probably me.«
+Favorite Line: »You ask yourself who'll watch for me, a solitary voice to speak out and set me free - I hate to say it, I hate to say it but it's probably me.«

 It's Probably Me by Sting, 1993

-A friend sits further forward in the cinema.
-My other friends want to sit further back and wait for peer pressure to set in - He'll sit with us.
+Reminder: A friend sits further forward in the cinema.
+My other friends want to sit further back and wait for peer pressure to set in - he'll sit with us.
 But for very specific reasons, I can't bear to see him sitting there like that.
 Maybe because I know what it's like to sit in this cage of sadness and fear.
 The friend would say I exaggerate excessively.
 Especially in my choice of words.